Common Questions on Maryland Divorce

 What acts constitute abandonment or desertion?

 “Abandonment” and “desertion” are synonymous.
-When one party, without just cause, moves out of the residence of the parties with the intent to end the marriage, that constitutes abandonment or desertion.
+When one party, without just cause, moves out of the residence of the parties with the intent to end the marriage, and basically “disappears” by not upholding any of his or her responsibilities.

 What is constructive abandonment?